Brian-program/platformer/README.md

 # **Technology**

 FlixFinder is built using a backend consisting of mySQL and Node.js connected to a frontend consisting of HTML, CSS, and React.js through express middleware.
+Backend hosted on AWS.

 # **API and DataSet**